Earth1283/Flappy-Bird-Python/README.md

 # Flappy-Bird-Python
-Flappy bird's very abstract python file
+Flappy Bird's a very abstract Python file
+## Licence
+The work is licensed under CC-BY-NC-SA 4.0 Licence.
+This means that you **May** remix the file, but you **must share it under the same licence**.